-The Board of Trustees of this College has adopted an enrolment policy and formulated the procedures which follow for the enrolment of new students.
+The Carmel College Board has adopted an enrolment policy and formulated the procedures which follow for the enrolment of new students.
 There is no restriction on who may apply for entry, provided they fall within the educational cohort served by the College – girls only, Year 7-13.
 Normal intake is at Year 7 and Year 9.
 Enrolments at other year levels occur from the waiting list as places become available.
 The College currently receives more applications than there are places available.
 Consistent with the Special Character of the College, preference of enrolment is given to families with a commitment to the Catholic Church.
 Preference of enrolment is established by the designated agent of the Proprietor in accordance with the revised guidelines approved by the Catholic Bishops of New Zealand in 2003.
 Preference forms are available from Carmel College.

 Priority in Enrolment

 If there are more applicants than places available in any of the categories of priority listed below, places will be determined by proximity to the school, the distance being established by road.
 If more students live at the same distance from the school than there are places available, enrolment will be determined by ballot.

 Applications for enrolment will be processed in the following order of priority: